jon-brandy/hackthebox/Categories/Sherlocks/Heartbreaker-Continuum/README.md

 ![image](https://github.com/user-attachments/assets/7fe97ce5-0ab7-43a6-97ef-2e981e1c373a)

 ## Lessons Learned:
-1. Using **PEStudio** to perform static malware analysis.
+1. Using **PEStudio** and **Ghidra** to perform static malware analysis.
-2. Using threat intelligence tool to identify
+2. Using threat intelligence tool to identify conversion filename and file creation time.

 ## SCENARIO: